laughn-man/file-splitter/README.md

 To meet its goals multi-transfer is built with the following in mind:
 * multi-transfer is built to run on Java 8 at a minimum.
 Java is usually installed on most systems whether they are high security or not and users are generally permitted to execute JAR files.
 Java is also supported on multiple OS types due to the use of its [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine).
 * multi-transfer has an interface infrastructure that allows easily adding new source and destination types.
-* multi-transfer is built using Kotlin's [Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) to easily allow parrallel transfers without creating large numbers of threads.
+* multi-transfer is built using Kotlin's [Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) to easily allow parallel transfers without creating large numbers of threads.

 # Execution